Gallopsled/pwntools/docs/source/commandline.rst

 Command Line Tools
 ========================

-binjitsu comes with a handful of useful command-line utilities which serve as wrappers for some of the internal functionality.
+pwntools comes with a handful of useful command-line utilities which serve as wrappers for some of the internal functionality.

 .. toctree::